TrueNASTrueNAS Nightly Development Documentation

 Select Allow Password Authentication.

-Go to Credentials > Local Users.
+Go to Credentials > Users.
 Click anywhere on the row of the user you want to access SSH to expand the user entry, then click Edit to open the Edit User configuration screen.
 Make sure that SSH password login enabled is selected.
 See Managing Users for more information.

 SSH with root is a security vulnerability.
 It allows users to fully control the NAS remotely with a terminal instead of providing SFTP transfer access.